 Survivor pension: The widow(er) receives 30% of the deceased's average earnings in the last 12 months before the disability began.
-The surviving spouse must have been married to the deceased before the deceased became disabled.
-If there is more than one eligible widow, the pension is split equally among them.
+The surviving spouse must have been married to the deceased for at least one year before the disability began.
+If there is more than one eligible widow, the pension is split equally.